AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 }
 ```

-Developers specify target modules in the `GetModuleLogLevelReq` request.
-Returns all modules if empty.
+Developers fill in the module they want to query for the log level in the request packet `GetModuleLogLevelReq`.
+If left empty, it returns all modules.

-Example using curl with **net_plugin**'s HTTP RPC backend:
+Here is an example using the HTTP RPC backend from **net_plugin**, calling this interface via HTTP using the curl tool:
 ```shell
 curl -i \
     -H 'content-type:application/json' \